 III.
-Wage Inequality since 1980
+Educational Wage Differentials and Rising Wage Inequality since 1980

 How much of the overall rise in wage inequality since 1980 can be attributed to the large increase in educational wage differentials?
-We follow Goldin and Katz (2007) and provide an intuitive answer using data from the 1979 to 2018 CPS MORG samples (National Bureau of Economic Research 2019).
+We follow Goldin and Katz (2007) and provide an intuitive answer as follows using data from the 1979 to 2018 CPS Merged Outgoing Rotation Groups (MORG).

 We first estimate modified cross-section Mincerian human capital earnings regressions with log hourly wages as the dependent variable.
-We include a linear spline in years of schooling (with break points after 12 and 16 years); a quartic in potential labor market experience, race, region, gender, and year dummies; and interactions of gender and the experience quartic.
-The linear spline in education allows the "returns" to an additional year of schooling to differ for K-12, college, and post-bachelor's degree schooling.
-The estimation is done for 1980 (1979 to 1981 pooled), 2000 (1999 to 2001), and 2017 (2016 to 2018).
+We run it on a linear spline in years of schooling (with break points after 12 and 16 years), a quartic in estimated labor market experience, race, region, gender and year dummies, and interactions of gender and the experience quartic.
+The linear spline in education allows the "returns" to an additional year of schooling to differ for K-12, college, and post-BA schooling.
+The equation is estimated for 1980 (1979 to 1981 pooled), 2000 (1999 to 2001), and 2017 (2016 to 2018).

-We examine the role of changing education returns from 1980 to 2017 by first imposing the 2017 returns to schooling on 1980, adjusting individual wages in 1980.
-We then compare the distributions of actual and adjusted wages in 1980 to determine what wage inequality would have been with education returns at 2017 levels.
-Wages in 2017 are then adjusted by imposing the 1980 education returns.
-We use the average of the two simulations.
-We repeat for 1980 to 2000 and for 2000 to 2017.
-The results are summarized in Table A3.
+We examine the role of changing education returns from 1980 to 2017 by first imposing the 2017 returns to schooling on 1980, thereby adjusting individual wages in 1980.
+We then compare the distributions of actual and adjusted wages in 1980 to determine what wage inequality would have been with education returns at 2017 levels.4 Wages in 2017 are analogously adjusted by imposing the 1980 education returns.
+The average of the results of the two simulations is then used.
+We repeat this approach for 1980 to 2000 and for 2000 to 2017.5

-The earnings regressions for 1980, 2000, and 2017 imply that the returns to post-secondary schooling greatly increased to 2017 and simultaneously convexified.
+Our estimates of the earnings regressions for 1980, 2000, and 2017 imply that the returns to post-secondary schooling greatly increased to 2017 and simultaneously convexified.
 Returns to a year of K-12 schooling show little change since 1980.
-But returns to a year of college rose by 6.5 log points, from 0.076 in 1980, to 0.126 in 2000, to 0.141 in 2017.
-The returns to a year of post-college education (graduate and professional) rose by a whopping 10.9 log points, from 0.067 in 1980, to 0.131 in 2000, and to 0.176 in 2017.
+But returns to a year of college rose by 6.5 log points, from 0.076 in 1980 to 0.126 in 2000 to 0.141 in